 Budget Buy Winner: Rep Kettlebells (Powder Coat)

 The Rep Fitness Kettlebells are a mainstay in our garage gym testing facility.
-Rep Fitness has made a reputation for itself by providing high-quality gym products for both commercial and garage gym use.
-Everyone from Crossfitters to powerlifters turn to Rep Fitness when quality and price are both a big consideration.
+Rep Fitness has made a reputation by providing high-quality gym products for commercial and garage gym use.
+Everyone from Crossfitters to Powerlifters turn to Rep Fitness when quality and price are both a big consideration.

 Starting at just $11 for 5-pound kettlebells, Rep Fitness offers weights up to 90 pounds.

-These bells offer a really solid texture on their handles which makes gripping the bells a breeze while still offering a comfortable grip in the hand.
-The powder coat along with that texture allows for a great chalk hold that will get you through even your sweatiest exercises without any issues.
-I personally use Rogue Chalk on my Rep Fitness Kettlebells and that combo hasn’t let me down yet.
+These bells offer a really solid texture on their handles, which makes gripping the bells a breeze while still offering a comfortable grip in the hand.
+The powder coat, along with that texture, allows for a great chalk hold that will get you through even your sweatiest exercises without any issues.
+I use Rogue Chalk on my Rep Fitness Kettlebells, and that combo hasn’t let me down yet.

-The color coating on the Rep Fitness Kettlebells is easy to spot while grabbing weights and I really like the embossed weight markers and Rep logo on each kettlebell.
+The color coating on the Rep Fitness Kettlebells is easy to spot while grabbing weights, and I like the embossed weight markers and Rep logo on each kettlebell.

 Best Made In America Kettlebell: Rogue Kettlebell E-Coat